 The Audit Committee is governed by a written charter adopted by the Board.
 A copy of the Audit Committee Charter is available on our website, www.cintas.com, under Company and Careers - Investors - Corporate Governance.
-Ronald W. Tysoe and David C. Phillips have been designated as Audit Committee financial experts by the Board and the Board has determined that such individuals satisfy the expertise and audit committee independence standards required by NASDAQ and the SEC.
+Ronald W. Tysoe has been designated as an Audit Committee financial expert by the Board and the Board has determined that Mr. Tysoe satisfies the expertise and audit committee independence standards required by NASDAQ and the SEC.